it’s the BEST job ever!

 Wearing different hats and having a variety of experiences is the hallmark of a summer at Illahee.
 As a cabin staff member you are a mom, older sister, friend, mentor, and teacher all in one.
 You will live in a cabin with seven or eight campers and a co-counselor.
 During the day, you teach activities, usually in at least two different activity areas.
 You will make a positive difference by sharing new ideas, teaching with creativity and enthusiasm, and building relationships with the campers and staff around you.

 Some activities, such as horseback riding, rock climbing, and kayaking require advanced skills and expertise in order to teach.
-If you have a lot of experience and a passion for one of these areas, but also have a genuine love for and interest in working with children, a non-cabin staff position might be right for you.
+If you have a lot of experience and a passion for one of these areas, and a love for and interest in working with children, a non-cabin staff position might be right for you.
 Ultimately, you might feel like the horses are your campers and the river is your cabin, but the experience and impact you will make is equally rewarding.
-For these positions, as well as adult staff and support staff, we have limited staff housing options.
+For adult staff and support staff, we have limited staff housing options.

 applying is as easy as 1,2,3